smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Nakasendo Road
 The cutscene where you meet Yuki doesn't reset guard routes, so any time you've taken watching the first cutscene and getting past the first guards will contribute to guards' positions upon ending Yuki's cutscene.

-There's a small window where you can whistle both officers on the left side of the map to the boulder at the same time.
+There's a small time window where you can whistle both officers on the left side of the map to the boulder at the same time.
 It's possible to crush them both with the boulder, but it requires luck, so you may have to do some cleanup if you can only get one.

 ## Imai Town
+Mugen gets unlocked once Yuki touches the ground inside his courtyard.
+If Yuki teleports to the hook near him she'll trigger the cutscene and start the next section already on the roof.

 Yuki and Mugen regrouping inside the compound and watching the subsequent cutscene is not necessary to complete the level.

 You can steal the official's documents from the roof, and any roof works as long as the official is close enough, whether it be on his normal path or if he's lured in.